LucidtechAI/las-docs/reference/restapi/README.md

 ## Changelog

+### 2021-04-23

+- Added GET /logs.
+Use query parameters workflowId, workflowExecutionId, transitionId, transitionExecutionId to filter.
+- Added default retry configuration for workflow transitions that don't explicitly define one.
+- Added startTime, transitionExecutionId, workflowExecutionId to /logs

 ### 2021-04-14

 - Now possible to create public app clients by using the generateSecret parameter set to false (defaults to true) and